Aquatic Center Grant Program

 - Role of the Internet in aquatic center programs

 Meeting attendees get the chance to network with others who direct programs similar to theirs, affording them a chance to share ideas and find ways to offer better, safer and often cheaper programs.

 The meetings are held twice a year, in spring and fall.
 The spring meeting takes place in Northern California, usually in the month of March.
 Southern California's meeting takes place in October.
 Agencies participating in the grant program volunteer to host a meeting.
 The meeting lasts two days and occasionally includes a third day, which involves a boating activity.

 |Date:||October 13-14, 2015|

 For meeting information, please contact Amy Rigby at Amy.Rigby@parks.ca.gov.

-Contact the Acting Director of the Department of Boating and Waterways at:
+Contact the Acting Deputy Director of the Division of Boating and Waterways at: